 Participation: I also call seconds.

 What about the rest of the proceeds?
 After the Preferred Shares have received their preferential payment, the remaining proceeds will be distributed pro rata (in plain English, proportionally) to holders of Common and/or Preferred Stock, depending on the terms.
-Who gets paid in this distribution process depends on the participation rights of the Preferred shares, and these rights can offer downside protection to investors to make risky investments more palatable.
+Who gets paid in this distribution process depends on the participation rights of the Preferred shares, and these rights can offer downside protection to investors to potentially make risky investments more palatable.
 There are three types of participation:

 1. Full participation (fully participating Preferred Stock)